CristianoZitarosa/dprCalculator/README.md

 How to use?
 Open the this <a href="http://htmlpreview.github.io/?https://github.com/CristianoZitarosa/testPixel/blob/master/index.html" target="_blank">link</a> on your device.

-Then just count on the scale how many pixels are shown on the screen for each side.
+Then just count on the grid how many pixels are shown on the screen for each side.
 Please note, in portrait mode probably your device's browser will take some space on top and bottom od the page, so rotate the device to landscape to have a clear vision of the scale in the sides (top and bottom in portrait become device's sides in landscape).

 Search online your device's specs and divide each size for the relative size measured on the scale.
 For example, my device's sizes are 1080x1920.
-I measure on the scale 360x640.
+I measure on the grid 360x640.
 For each side, my device has a DPR of 3.
 (1080/360=3  1920/640=3)
 <img src="media/1.png" width="200px"><br>
-As you can see at the top and bottom the browser covers the screen, unfortunately rotating the device in landscape did not help because the navigation menu bar is not removed as happens in other apps so I used a scaled magnifier to calculate the covered area (directly in portrait).<br>
+As you can see at the top and bottom the browser covers the screen, unfortunately rotating the device in landscape did not help because the navigation menu bar is not removed as happens in other apps so I used a magnifier with an integrated ruler to calculate the covered area (directly in portrait).<br>
 <img src="media/2.JPG" width="200px">

 Another example with the iPhone SE:<br>